Tips for Using SoapCalc

 Now click “View or Print Recipe” and your soap recipe will pop up in a new window.

 Under the colored section for “Water”, “Lye”, “Oils” and “Fragrances” you’ll see listed the suggested amounts to add of each oil, shown in pounds, ounces, and grams.
-Ounces are typically the easiest to work with so I’d suggest using those.

 At the bottom under “Soap Bar Quality”, you’ll see how your recipe measures up to the recommended ranges.
 Don’t worry if you’re not within the ranges as these are guidelines and not hard rules.